ERP · Bundaberg

 Exactly what you get

 You get one system that respects both clocks Bundaberg runs on: the 48-hour clock on a bin of fresh produce and the multi-year clock on a barrel of maturing rum.
 Picked produce carries an expiry and a dispatch priority, so the shed knows what must move today.
 The cellar carries barrel-level excise so the duty number is always right.
 Cane intake reads CCS from the weighbridge and pays growers on quality automatically.
 When a buyer changes an order, the packing run re-plans instead of a grower phoning around the sheds.
-It connects naturally to your inventory management software, business intelligence dashboards and accounting software so one harvest does not need four logins.
+It connects naturally to your inventory management software, business intelligence (BI) dashboards and accounting software so one harvest does not need four logins.

 How to choose a developer in Bundaberg